ToniBaixa/Bcn_Accidents2023/README.md

       08.Num_postal
       09.Descripcio_dia_setmana
       10.NK_Any
       11.Mes_any
       12.Nom_mes
       13.Dia_mes
       14.Hora_dia
       15.Descripcio_torn
       16.Descripcio_causa_mediata
       17.Coordenada_UTM_X_ED50
       18.Coordenada_UTM_Y_ED50
       19.Longitud_WGS84
       20.Latitud_WGS84

   7. Final Attribute Information:
     01. Nom_districte
+    02. Mes_any
-    02. Descripcio_dia_setmana
+    03. Descripcio_dia_setmana
-    03. Descripcio_torn
+    04. Descripcio_torn
-    04. Descripcio_causa_mediata
+    05. Descripcio_causa_mediata

 ## Results<a name="results"></a>

 The district of Eixample has the highest number of accidents and Gracia has the least.
 Most of them have occured during Afternoon, followed by morning.
 Least accidents occured during Night time.
 Friday is the day with more and sunday with less.
+August the month with less accidents.
 The main cause of accidents is poor attention in driving.

-Corr only shows some correlation betwween shifts & weekday.
-We use a linear regressions model, but accuracy was very low.
+Corr only shows some correlation betwween shifts & weekdays.
+We use a linear regressions model, but accuracy was low.
 We try to improve the model.
 And using cross-validation don't get better results either.
+Seems Linear regression is not the best model for this df!